AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/deadlocks-in-mysql.md

 ---
 title: Deadlocks in MySQL
-description: "This article talks about deadlocks in MySQL to help identify and resolve them if they cause a site down, stuck database import, or other Adobe Commerce issues."
+description: This article talks about deadlocks in MySQL to help identify and resolve them if they cause a site down, stuck database import, or other Adobe Commerce issues.
+exl-id: 529d1c0b-77f3-4604-9878-e7ea2c9c3640
 ---
 # Deadlocks in MySQL

 This article talks about deadlocks in MySQL to help identify and resolve them if they cause a site down, stuck database import, or other Adobe Commerce issues.